It’s Tuesday, November 5 and this is The Front Page, your daily window into the world of The Free Press—and our take on the world at large.

 The Free Press is unlike any other newsroom: We aren’t voting the same way.
 We think that’s essential for the work we do—and it’s why we aren’t endorsing a candidate in this election.
 Watch Bari Weiss explain why in this video monologue, or listen on the Honestly feed.
 Or read her op-ed.

-• Republicans are favored to regain control of the Senate, with eight incumbent Democrats fighting key races in red and swing states.
-Keep an eye on these four races: Montana, where Democrat incumbent Jon Tester has trailed Republican Tim Sheehy in the polls; Michigan, where Republican Mike Rogers and Democrat Rep. Elissa Slotkin are in a coin-flip race; Ohio, where Democrat incumbent Sherrod Brown is hoping to cling on against MAGA-y Republican candidate Bernie Moreno in a state moving rightward; and Pennsylvania, where Republican Dave McCormick—who lost the GOP primary for Senate two years ago—is surging in the polls against incumbent Bob Casey.
+Republicans are favored to regain control of the Senate, with eight incumbent Democrats fighting key races in red and swing states.
+Keep an eye on these four races: Montana, where Democrat incumbent Jon Tester has trailed Republican Tim Sheehy in the polls; Michigan, where Republican Mike Rogers and Democrat Rep. Elissa Slotkin are in a coin-flip race; Ohio, where Democrat incumbent Sherrod Brown is hoping to cling on against MAGA-y Republican candidate Bernie Moreno in a state moving rightward; and Pennsylvania, where Republican Dave McCormick—who lost to Dr. Mehmet Oz in a GOP primary two years ago—is surging in the polls against incumbent Bob Casey.

 Farewell, Mr. Jones